NathanG-HEG/Security_Course_ICI002AS2AE_2023/homeworks/h1/README.md

 - Level 7: Found password in /var/lib/dpkg/info/bandit7.password using *find -size 33c -user bandit7 -group bandit6 -type f*

 ## o) Voluntary bonus: My fundaments.
 What do you consider the fundamentals of security?
 What would you teach the first day?
-I think the CIA triade is a good point and should be discussed more, I think that if you don't know what the teacher is talking about, you mostly hear a lot of concpets you may have heard about before but do not truly understand.
-I would not start with example of attacks, tools, etc, as levels in class vary greatyl.
+I think the CIA triade is a good point and should be discussed more, I however think that if you don't know what the teacher is talking about, you mostly hear a lot of concpets you may have heard about before but do not truly understand.
+I would not start with example of attacks, tools, etc, as levels in class vary greatly.

 ## p) Voluntary bonus: Johnny Tables.
 Solve Webgoat: A1 Injection (intro).
 ### SQL Injection intro